How to track down a lost Apple AirPod

-Apple's wireless earbuds are tiny, have zero strings or cables attached to them, and are always at risk of being lost.
+Apple's wireless earbuds are tiny and have zero strings or cables attached to them, and while that's cool, they're always at risk of being lost.

-To help you find a lost AirPod, you can now find your AirPods with the Find My iPhone app.
+To help you find a lost AirPod, they're now a part of the Find My iPhone app.
 In order to use the new feature, you will need to update your iOS devices to iOS 10.3.
-Currently, it's available in beta with an official release expected in the coming months.
+It's currently in beta, with an official release expected in the coming months.
 You can sign up for the beta program here.

 Before we cover how to find a lost pod, there are a few caveats you need to be aware of: